vitusventure/5thSRD/docs/rules/abilities/charisma.md

+description: Information on the Charisma ability from the 5th Edition (5e) System Reference Document (SRD)

 # Charisma
 Charisma measures your ability to interact effectively with others.
 It includes such factors as confidence and eloquence, and it can represent a charming or commanding personality.